-We began the journey by asking ourselves how we could utilize our computer vision and deep learning know-how gained in the autonomous driving field to solve challenging but less mainstream problems with intelligent software solutions.
+We began the journey by asking ourselves how we could utilize our computer vision and deep learning know-how gained in the autonomous driving and robotics field to solve challenging but less mainstream problems with intelligent software solutions.

 Our SaaS product is completely hardware independent, fast, objective, accurate and relevant.
 It helps everyone who wants to save time and/or add a quality check to CCTV reports.
 It also holds the potential to change the complete survey industry where operators today spend hours on site annotating defects.
 In the future we believe that with a product like Drainiac.ai operators can do more surveys a day and the video analysis itself will be completely automated.
 Looking forward to demonstrating our products and feel free to book a demo with us.